geodynamics/burnman/paper/paper.md

 profiles satisfy hydrostatic equilibrium, and allows different layers to have different thermal profiles, including an isentropic profile with thermal boundary layers
-(shown here for the upper and lower mantles and for the core).
+(shown here for the upper mantle, lower mantle and for the core).
 The computed geotherm is compared to several from the literature [@Stacey:1977;@Brown:1981;@Anderson:1982;@Alfe:2007;@Anzellini:2013].
 The other properties are compared to the PREM [@Dziewonski:1981].